Skip to content

 # Stage 2: Parse config tree to create Items

-parser = Parser(globals=self._globals, metadata=self._metadata)
+parser = Parser(globals=self._imports, metadata=self._locations)

 items = parser.parse(self._data)